reahl/reahl/reahl-doc/doc/whatchanged.rst

 Migrations (since 2.1.2)
 ------------------------

-Migrations have grown up a bit in version 2.1.2 to easy with the anticipated migration that will be necessary to move from version 2.x to 3.x.
+Migrations have grown up a bit in version 2.1.2 to be able to deal with migrations involving database objects that have dependencies amongst each other.

-Migrations now consist of calls that are scheduled for executed during one of several predefined migration phases, ordered to deal with possibly dependencies between database objects.
-See :ref:`Database schema evolution <database-schema-evolution>` for a full explanation.
+Migrations now consist of calls that are scheduled for execution during one of several predefined migration phases.
+Phases are then executed in order.
+See :ref:`Database schema evolution
+<database-schema-evolution>` for a full explanation.

 Table support (since 2.1.2)
 ---------------------------